Hawaii Travelers Look To U-Haul As Rental Car Prices Spike

 The situation is so bad that used car prices are continuing to climb to astronomical heights.
 The average used car is nearly 30 percent more expensive than it was last year, and the ongoing supply shortage will likely see that rise as more people hit the road this summer.
 Everyone is itching to get out, and that’ll probably mean higher car prices – new, used, and rental – for the foreseeable future.

-Source: Hawaii News Now
+Source: Hawaii News Now, via Jalopnik

 About this article